 Many organisations rely on their employees' knowledge and experience to generate creative ideas for product, process, and other forms of innovation.
 Christoph Feichter and Alexander Brüggen's co-authored research shows that providing both input and output targets for regular tasks can lead to more effective blue-skies thinking.

-Policy-makers and businesspeople from the Limburg region and beyond are invited to join members of the HDPD research theme in an interactive event exploring the decisions that organisations and individuals make, and why they make them.
-Speakers include SBE professors Rob Bauer and Arno Riedl, associate professor Thomas Post, changemaker Vince Meens and management consultant Benedikt Stolze.
-The deadline to register is 1 July.
+Policy-makers and businesspeople from the Limburg region and beyond joined members of the HDPD research theme in an interactive event exploring the decisions that organisations and individuals make, and why they make them.
+Speakers included SBE professors Rob Bauer and Arno Riedl, associate professor Thomas Post, changemaker Vince Meens and management consultant Benedikt Stolze.

-The symposium will be followed by the joint inaugural lectures of professors Lisa Brüggen and Alexander Brüggen, which will take place at Minderbroedersberg 4-6, Maastricht University, at 16:00.
+The symposium was followed by the joint inaugural lectures of professors Lisa Brüggen and Alexander Brüggen.

 It’s not easy for the average consumer to make smart financial choices.
 Our brains are not financial calculators and often our intuition is at odds with the right options.
 We strive to better understand consumer financial decision-making (for example, the role of heuristics and emotions) and ultimately help people improve their financial well-being